-Finding yourself unable to access your site’s administration area because you have forgotten your password or username can be really frustrating.
+Not being able to access your admin area because you’ve forgotten or lost your password or username can be very frustrating.

-Fortunately, if you are a WordPress user, there is always a way to get back into your website or blog.
+Fortunately, if you are a WordPress user, there is always a way to get back into your site.

-In this WordPress troubleshooting step-by-step tutorial for non-technical users, you will learn how to retrieve a misplaced password or username and get back into your website or blog.
-We’ll go as far as we can without getting into complicated technical areas, and then, if the information still doesn’t help you, we’ll explain to you what your other options for retrieving your login details are.
+In this step-by-step tutorial for non-technical users, we show you how to recover a lost or forgotten password or username and get access to your website or blog.
+We’ll go as far as we can without getting into complicated technical areas, and then, if this still doesn’t help you, we’ll explain to you what your other options for recovering your password details are.

 Let’s start with some WordPress password basics.

-Normally, if either your username or password are entered incorrectly when you try to login in WordPress, you will get an error message like the one below …
+Normally, if your username or password are entered incorrectly when attempting to login in WordPress, you will get an error message like the one below displayed on your browser …

-Here’s a clue: If you get the login username correct but the password wrong, WordPress will actually tell you this …
+Your first clue, is that if you get the login username right but the password wrong, WordPress will actually tell you this …

-For security reasons, don’t install the username “admin”.
+For security purposes, don’t set up the username “admin”.

-This is the default installation username for WordPress and one of the first areas of potential vulnerabilities that hackers will test with WordPress sites.
+This is the default installation username for WordPress and one of the first areas of potential vulnerabilities hackers look for with WordPress sites.

-If you want to learn how to change your username, see this tutorial: How To Change Your WP Admin Username
+If you need to change your username, see this tutorial: Changing Your WP Username From Admin

-If you have lost your password, but you do know your username or the email address you have registered with, then click on the “Lost your password?” link in the login box …
+If you have forgotten or lost your password, but you know your username or email address, then click on the “Lost your password?” link in the error message …

-You can also access the lost password function by clicking on the link below the login box …
+You can also access the lost password area by clicking on the link below the login box …

-Alternatively, just type the URL below into your browser (where “domain” is your domain name and “tld” is the domain extension, eg. “com”, “net”, “biz”, etc.) …
+Alternatively, just type the following URL into your web browser (where “domain” is your domain name and “tld” is your domain extension, eg. “com”, “net”, “info”, etc.) …

-You will receive a system notification via email with a link to reset your password.
+You will receive a system email with a password reset link.
+Click on the link to reset your password.

-Enter a new password into the “Password reset” field.
-Make sure to choose a strong password containing upper and lower case letters, numbers and symbols, like “@, $, %, &, ^” etc …
+Enter your new password into the “Password reset” field.
+Make sure to choose a strong password containing upper and lower case letters, numbers and symbols, like “*, #, %, @, $” etc …

-Use a password generator tool to help you come up with secure passwords.
+Use a password generator tool to help you generate a strong password.

 You can use a free online password generator tool like PasswordsGenerator.net (shown below) …

-Or a password management software like RoboForm, which is not only great for generating secure passwords, but also for storing and managing all of your passwords …
+Or use a password management program like RoboForm, which is not only great for generating secure passwords, but also for storing and managing all your passwords …

 Use A Password Generator Tool If You Need Help Creating Strong Passwords